Im2rnado/Stinger/README.md

 # About

-**Stinger** is a simple, configurable bot that allows you to login to your Valorant account right from your device.
+**Stinger** is a simple, discord bot that allows you to login to your Valorant account right from your device.

 # Features

-- Integrates with Discord's official Rich Presence API library.
+- Show your Account Name and Tag
+- Show your Account ID
+- Show your Valorant Points
+- Show your Radianite Points
+- Show your Rank
+- Show your Match History
+- Show your Competitive History
+- Show your Story Contract
-- Supports your keyboard's **Media Control** function keys.
+- Show your Daily Shop
-- Automatically clears your current presence after 1 minute of inactivity.
-- Supports **YouTube, YouTube Music, Netflix, SoundCloud** and many more to come.
-- _Watch parties and more are coming soon!_
+- And tons of more features that get added frequently!

 ## Contributing